 Optimal Dynamic Contracts with Moral Hazard and Costly Monitoring

 We introduce a tractable dynamic monitoring technology into a continuous-time moral-hazard problem and study the optimal long-term contract between principal and agent.
 Monitoring adds value by allowing the principal to reduce the intensity of performance-based incentives, reducing the likelihood of costly termination.
+We present a novel characterization of optimal dynamic incentive provision when performance-based incentives may decline continuously to zero.
 Termination happens in equilibrium only if its costs are relatively low.
-Optimal monitoring intensity may decline as performance deteriorates because an agent with a smaller inside stake has less to lose.
 In general, the intensity of both monitoring and performance-based compensation can be non-monotonic functions of the quality of past performance.
 Our results can also help explain puzzling empirical findings on the relationship between performance history and future pay-performance sensitivity and on the linkage between termination, performance, and monitoring.
 We also discuss implications of our model for optimal security design and endogenous financing constraints.

-Keywords: Monitoring, Dynamic Contracts, Managerial Compensation, Moral Hazard
+Keywords: Monitoring, Dynamic Contracts, Managerial Compensation, Moral Hazard, Endogenous Financing Constraints

 JEL Classification: D82, D86, M52